 Average Net Price: $29,326

-Today’s leaders will be asked to confront increasingly complex problems, requiring them to bring together insights from multiple disciplines.
 At Northwestern University’s Kellogg School of Business, you will a gain firm grounding in the fundamentals through the Growth Core MBA curriculum.
 After you complete required courses, you’ll be able to explore a wide range of electives and 1,000+ experiential learning opportunities, to learn, test and build your skillset to meet your professional aspirations.
-Because a global perspective is increasingly important in today’s interconnected marketplace, Kellogg also offers a number of global learning opportunities, including 37 exchange programs across 20 countries.
-Its global breadth means you can participate in multiple experiences to prepare you to lead confidently in a complex world.
+Kellogg also offers a number of global learning opportunities, including 37 exchange programs across 20 countries.

 Kellogg’s rigorous core MBA curriculum provides you grounding in the fundamentals of growth and the foundation for advanced, specialized work in academic majors and professional fields.
-The core curriculum for the Two-Year Program consists of nine courses in fundamental areas, including accounting; management and organizations; marketing; finance; managerial economics; decision sciences; operations; and management and strategy.
 Courses in the strategy major are designed to improve students’ understanding of how the decisions of managers influence the economic performance of their firms.
 These courses combine rigorous, analytical thinking with careful attention to institutional detail in order to illuminate aspects of firm behavior, market structure and organizational design.
+The core curriculum for the Two-Year Program consists of nine courses in fundamental areas, including:

 College Choice Score: 92.24